 Figure 6: Simplified illustration (example only) of the effect of mercury dosing variance, where average value needs to be chosen lower than the RoHS limit value.
 The graph displays measurements of the mercury content in dosing units performed as quality control during their production, here FeHg pill.
 The most important aspect of Hg content in lamps is the so-called mercury consumption.

-The amount of mercury which is needed for the low pressure discharge process is very low, significantly below 100 μ g per lamp.
-But there are many processes within the burner, that make a part of the mercury unavailable for the discharge over lifetime.
-This is called mercury consumption and is the reason why more mercury has to be dosed, so that the intended lifetime is not shortened due to a too low available amount of mercury.
+The amount of mercury which is needed for the low pressure discharge process is very low, significantly below 100 μg per lamp.
+But there are many processes within the burner, potentially more than 100 have been identified, which make a part of the mercury unavailable for the discharge over lifetime.
+This is called mercury consumption and is the reason why more mercury has to be dosed, so that the intended lifetime is shortened due to low available mercury.
 Therefore a balance has to be found taking into account mercury needed over lifetime, mercury variance per dosing unit but also the measurement failure when estimating the amount of mercury in a lamp for market surveillance.
+LIGHTINGEUROPE PAGE 13 OF 37